MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/real-time-marketing-segments.md

 ## Segments created in Customer Insights

-Your segments from [Customer Insights](dynamics365/customer-insights/index.md) should also be readily available to you in **real-time Marketing**.
+If you connect a [Customer Insights](dynamics365/customer-insights/index.md) instance, segments from Customer Insights will also be available to you in real-time marketing.